tommck/alexa-picobrew/README.md

 This is written using TypeScript and NodeJS.

 # Acknowldgements
+Thanks to the following for inspiring this project:
-Thanks to [Ryan Graciano](http://ryangraciano.com) and his [echo-sonos](https://github.com/rgraciano/echo-sonos) project for inspiring me to take this on.
+* [Ryan Graciano](http://ryangraciano.com) and his [echo-sonos](https://github.com/rgraciano/echo-sonos) project, and
+* Todd Quessenberry and his [whatspicobrewing](https://github.com/toddq/whatspicobrewing) project